ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/scripts/jwt-scripts/readme.txt

 create_keys.sh = creates a set of standard RSA keys (both public and private parts) at various strengths.
-   Output is JSON Web Key format. create_token.sh = takes a token and simply creates the signature -- no claims added. generate_token = takes a set of claims and adds all of the standard expirations, possibly a JTI and so forth. log.sh = prints out the tail of the current log file.
+   Output is JSON Web Key format. create_symmetric_keys.sh = creates a set of symmetric keys create_token.sh = takes a token and simply creates the signature -- no claims added. generate_token = takes a set of claims and adds all of the standard expirations, possibly a JTI and so forth. log.sh = prints out the tail of the current log file.